imDaniX/Dangerous-Caves-2/README.md

 Plugin contains new custom dangerous monsters, cave aging, ins, new underground structures.

-Right now plugin is **absolutely unusable** due to deep development changes.
 If you want to support - just make some cool PRs :D
 ### Build
 Just.. you know.. `mvn clean package`